erupt321/ruptchat/README.md

 	//rchat length <Log Length> (Change log length size)

+	//rchat dlength <Undocked Length> (Same as Log Length, if set to 0 will use Log_Length settings)

 	//rchat width <Log Width>  (Change log width size; when wordwrap should take effect)

 	//rchat dwidth <Undocked Width> (Same as Log Width, if set to 0 will use Log_Width settings)